OliverLeitner/vueplayground/README.md

-# just a demo app based upon vue default demo app with me trying out some stuff
+# just a demo app based upon vue default demo app with me trying out some stuff.

 just some playing around with vue...